-In Phase III, completed in July 2000, the final programmatic Environmental Impact Statement (EIS)/Environmental Impact Report (EIR) described the broad environmental consequences of proposed actions and enabled decisions to be made regarding Program direction and content.
-Information from the final programmatic EIR will be incorporated by reference into subsequent tiered environmental documents for specific projects in accordance with National Environmental Policy Act (NEPA) and California Environmental Quality Act (CEQA) guidelines.
+Phase II was completed, with publication of the final programmatic Environmental Impact Statement (EIS)/Environmental Impact Report (EIR) in July 2000.

+Phase III is on-going and consists of implementation of the Preferred Program Alternative over 20-30 years.
+Information from the final programmatic EIS/EIR will be incorporated by reference into subsequent tiered environmental documents for specific projects in accordance with National Environmental Policy Act (NEPA) and California Environmental Quality Act (CEQA) guidelines.
 Project reservoirs do not feed directly into the Bay-Delta.
-Licensee anticipates resource agencies that participate in the Program will participate in the relicensing to the extent necessary to assure consistency between the Program and the relicensing.
+Licensee anticipates that resource agencies that participate in the Program will participate in the relicensing to the extent necessary to assure consistency between the Program and the relicensing.